MolecularGPT: Open Large Language Model (LLM) for Few-Shot Molecular Property Prediction: Experiment

 \subsection{Hyperparameter Sensitivity Analysis}

-To fully utilize the ICL ability of MolecularGPT, we now pay attention to the impact of number, order and diversity of in-context demonstrations to discuss the \textbf{RQ3}.
-The results are depicted in Fig~\ref{fig:ICL}.
+To fully utilize the ICL ability of MolecularGPT, we now pay attention to the impact of question prompts and the retrieval examples to discuss the \textbf{RQ3}.
+Specifically, for question prompts, we test the robustness of our model respons to different instructions, shown in Tab.~\ref{table12}.
+As for few-shot demonstrations, we discuss the impact of molecular fingerprints in Tab.~\ref{table13}, as well as the number, order and diversity of demonstrations in Fig~\ref{fig:ICL}.

+\ding{178} \textbf{The exceptional robustness of MolecularGPT is validated across different tasks.} Given the diversity and flexibility of natural language, we aim to evaluate the robustness of MolecularGPT against various instruction prompts.
+Adhering to the downstream datasets used in GIMLET, which provides five distinct types of instructions.
+We calculate the standard deviation of the ROC-AUC or RMSE metrics derived from these five instruction datasets.
+Comparative results with GIMLET is presented in Tab.~\ref{table12}.
+It is evident that our model demonstrates superior robustness compared to GIMLET across most tasks, with an average standard deviation of 0.06 compared to GIMLET's 0.08.
+This indicts the robustness of MolecularGPT that it genuinely comprehends complex instructions and can handle a range of property prediction tasks without requiring task-specific prompt designs.

+\ding{179} \textbf{The effectiveness of MolecularGPT with different fingerprints for retrieving examples.} In both the 2-shot and 8-shot settings, our model demonstrates significant effectiveness when utilizing MACCS or MACCS-ECFP4 fingerprints for retrieving in-context examples, as illustrated in Tab.~\ref{table13}.
+The method based on MACCS-ECFP4 even outperforms our original MACCS-based method on 7 out of 10 tasks in the 8-shot setting.
+This indicates that our model exhibits strong structural awareness and generalization ability.

-\ding{179} \textbf{MolecularGPT gains significant enhancement with up to $2$ demonstrations, but the marginal benefit diminishes with additional retrieval molecules.} We investigate the impact of the number~\citep{ye2023context} of retrieval demonstrations, ranging from $0$ to $8$ examples based on similarity.
-The results indicate significant improvement when provided with up to $2$ examples on many datasets.
+\ding{180} \textbf{MolecularGPT gains significant enhancement with up to $2$ demonstrations, but the marginal benefit diminishes with additional retrieval molecules.} We investigate the impact of the number~\citep{ye2023context} of retrieval demonstrations, ranging from $0$ to $8$ examples based on similarity.
+The results indicate significant improvement when provided with up to $2$ examples cross all datasets.
 However, the performance does not get further improvement with more retrieval molecules.
 We hypothesize that: 1) More noise will be introduced with the increase of examples that has lower similarity with the query.
 2) The maximum input length of $512$ tokens with at most $4$ examples in instructions constrains the model's capability while handling more examples.